rcrowther/django-img/README.md

     image/templates/image/image_detail.html

 In the template you can edit the tag to point at your own configurations.
-With visible results and basic image data, it is often easier to use than the shell.
+With visible results and basic image data, the view is often easier to use than the shell.